Point Reyes Headlands Winter Shuttle Bus System

 Fungus Fair at Point Reyes

-The 9th annual Point Reyes National Seashore Fungus Fair is scheduled for Sunday, January 5, 2014.
+The dates for the 10th annual Point Reyes National Seashore Fungus Fair in early 2014 have yet to be determined.
+The 9th annual Point Reyes National Seashore Fungus Fair was held on Sunday, January 5, 2014.

 The Fungus Fair is an opportunity to learn about the fungi gathered by more than 100 volunteers who are helping to collect, identify and catalog the species of mushrooms at the Point Reyes National Seashore.
 Amateur mycologists will be on hand to talk about mushrooms, their role in the environment, and more!

-Visitors are also welcome to help collect for the fair on local mushroom walks on the day before the Fungus Fair, Saturday, January 4.
-Meet at the Bear Valley Visitor Center at 10 am.
-Bring your finds to the Red Barn Classroom at 1 pm for identification.
+Visitors were also invited to help collect for the fair on local mushroom walks on the day before the Fungus Fair, Saturday, January 4 and to bring their finds to the Red Barn Classroom for identification.
 Park visitors and local residents are welcome to participate!